Kaizen vs Red Team

 Agents are the forcing function.

 Map the flow first.
 Build the system around the flow.
-Put humans where judgment is irreplaceable and let agents handle everything mechanical.
+Then put humans where judgment is irreplaceable and let agents handle everything mechanical.
 The org falls out of the work, rather than the work getting crammed into the org.

 The alternative is the cul-de-sac most companies are stuck in.
 They ask where AI can help with what they already do, bolt agents onto workflows designed around 2010 staffing assumptions, and get a slightly faster version of the wrong thing.
 The org chart is a fossil.
 Pouring agents into it preserves the fossil.